slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 -   Build Platform Requirements:
     -   MUST meet SLSA [Build L3] requirements.
-    -   Prior to dispatching a tenant's build to an instantiated environment, its boot process quote MUST be automatically verified.
+    -   Prior to dispatching a tenant's build to an instantiated environment, a signed quote MUST be automatically requested from the build agent, and the contained measurements verified against their boot process reference values.
 A signed attestation to the result of the verification MUST be generated and distributed (e.g., via a [VSA]).

 -   Compute Platform Requirements:
     -   The host interface MUST be capable of generating signed quotes for